Using geospatial data

 Our work on geospatial data and tools falls into three categories:

-• The SDG Transformation Center, with the support of its partners, acts as a think tank to delineate and produce new original indicators for the SDGs, which in turn are integrated into the SDSN’s Sustainable Development Reports.
-The outputs are both ready-to-use national and localized indicators derived from the geospatial data sources and the methodology by which they’re developed, allowing national and local authorities to continue running these calculations yearly in order to track the advance made towards SDGs.
+• Development of new original indicators for the SDGs, which in turn are integrated into the SDSN’s Sustainable Development Reports.
+The outputs are both ready-to-use national and localized indicators derived from the geospatial data sources and the methodology by which they’re developed, allowing national and local authorities to continue running these calculations yearly for tracking the progress made towards SDGs.

 • Insights and data generated by the work on SDG Policies and Financing and the work on SDG Pathways and Report Cards, which will be published on a dedicated web platform.

-• Visualization portals and storytelling tools that are leveraged to communicate the results and findings in an accessible way.
+• Creation of visualization portals and storytelling tools that help to communicate the results and findings in an accessible way.
 We leverage the strength of Esri’s tools to display findings, create story maps and localize information and actions.

 Learn more about the state of geospatial data for the SDGs here.